 But if you’re a business owner who wants to snag some elite Hilton benefits and also earn points that can score you or your employees a free Hilton stay down the line, the Hilton Honors American Express Business Card may fit the bill.

 Looking for a business credit card?
-Find out which cards CNN Underscored chose as our best business credit cards of 2021.
+Find out which cards CNN Underscored chose as our best business credit cards available right now.